Modes of Transportation – On a Bicycle

 Being safe and obeying the Highway Safety Code are key when riding a bicycle.
 Certain habits can increase your safely while riding.

 - If there is more than one lane, ride in the right lane.

-- Before changing lanes, signal your intention and change lanes only after checking to make sure that you can do so safely.
+- Before changing lanes or making a turn, signal your intention and make the manoeuvre only after checking to make sure that you can do so safely.

 Riding along parked vehicles

 - Ride in a straight line.
 Do not zigzag between parked vehicles.